 When one’s addiction becomes severe, their obsession with alcohol and drugs becomes even worse.
 They will not be able to stand living the day without a daily dose of drugs or alcohol, they will spend all the money they have just to get their hands on more, the more it is not treated the worse their obsession will become.

-If you or a loved one is experiencing these signs, it is time to visit a doctor or get enrolled in a sobriety center.
+If you or a loved one is experiencing any of these signs of addiction, it is time to visit a doctor or get enrolled in a sobriety center.
 Dealing with drugs and alcohol is indeed difficult, but once you start to be aware of the problem, eventually it can be dealt with and results in the future will be great.

 At The Next Step we offer a proven program in a beautiful, safe and supportive community, where you can learn to use and practise skills and tools needed in the real world.
 Our belief is that every addict can live a happy and fulfilling life through long term recovery, with the right support and program in place.